isomerpages/moe-whitleysec/_useful-links/Direct School Admission/Public Speaking and Debate.md

 #### Who should apply?
 If you are keen on developing yourself holistically, possess strong oracy skills and demonstrate a confidence and passion for speaking, this programme is for you.

-The following will be our criteria for selection:
+The following will be our criteria for selection:<br>
-•	Students with very good conduct
+* Students with very good conduct<br>
-•	Experiences pertinent to public speaking or debating in the presence of audience
+* Experiences pertinent to public speaking or debating in the presence of audience<br>
-•	An interview to determine suitability (no experience required) o	To deliver a 3-minute prepared speech on any social issue or story o	To speak on an impromptu topic during the interview
+* An interview to determine suitability (no experience required)<br>
+o	To deliver a 3-minute prepared speech on any social issue or story<br>
+o	To speak on an impromptu topic during the interview<br>
-•	Your achievements at the national / international level would be an advantage
+* Your achievements at the national / international level would be an advantage

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.